carveco/.github/docs/commit_messages.md

 Commit message titles may begin with an emoji.
 If they do, the meaning should be roughly consistent with other commits by following the chart below.

+Use the key combination 🪟+. (windows key and dot) to show the Windows emoji picker (works in the major web browsers, code editors, and terminal).

 Emoji may compress extra information in a limited space (50 characters) and set expectations about what the commit contains.
 For example, a refactoring or performance improvement shouldn't change functionality.